duvbolone/lua-python.dump/README.md

 # lua-learn
-dump repository for lua files
+dump repository for lua files,
+**there are no things to use here only junk**